slothy-optimizer/slothy/README.md

 ### Manual

 SLOTHY relies on [Google OR-Tools](https://developers.google.com/optimization) as the underlying constraint solver.
 You need at least v9.3, and this repository by default uses v9.7.

-Unless you already have a working installation, you can clone Google OR-Tools as a submodule of this repository and build from scratch, e.g. as follows (also available as [submodules/setup-ortools.sh](submodules/setup-ortools.sh) for convenience):
+Unless you already have a working installation, you can clone Google OR-Tools as a submodule of this repository and build from scratch, e.g. as follows:

 ```
-% apt install -y git build-essential python3-pip cmake swig
 % git submodule init
 % git submodule update
 % cd submodules/or-tools